What are the phases of a puppy’s development?

 First week puppies are adorable little eating machines!
 Their eyes and ears are closed, their teeth aren’t in and when they’re not sleeping they’re looking for food.
 They sleep a lot though!
 They make squeaky little grunting sounds as they search for a spot on mom.

 We keep a very close eye on them at this stage because they are so delicate.
 Some mommy dogs are a little clumsy and can accidentally hurt their babies, so we have someone in the room with the litter 24/7 at this stage.
 It’s a lot of work but it’s worth it!
 The first few weeks are critical to the health and well-being of a future adult dog.
 We’re vigilant about their temperature and their weight, which we carefully track.
 We’re also very aware of the health of the mom!
 Breastfeeding isn’t always easy, some moms develop mastitis, and some puppies have a hard time latching on.
-So the first week is critical.
+So the first week can be touch and go.
 We feed our nursing moms fancy home-made food, and give them goat’s milk or baby formula to make sure they get all the nutrients they need.

 Week 2